-Other current positions: Board member of Tryg A/S, Jetpak AB, KNI A/S, Investeringsforeningen Bankinvest, Kapitalforeningen Bankinvest Vælger, Kapitalforeningen Pensiondanmark EMD, Kapitalforeningen BI Private Equity, Kapitalforeningen Bankinvest Select, Investeringsforeningen Bankinvest Engros and Investeringsforeningen BI.
+Other current positions: Board member of Tryg A/S, Jetpak AB, KNI A/S and the companies within the Bank Invest group.
 Executive officer of LMO 5265 ApS.

-Previous positions: Partner at Deloitte Denmark
+Previous positions: Partner at Deloitte Denmark.

 Independence pursuant to the Code: Independent in relation to Karnov and its executive management as well as Karnov's major shareholders.